Volograms/volograms_unity_plugin/iOS/README.md

 * **IMPORTANT**: Take note that the `src` folder is actually the [`shared/src`](/shared/src/) folder, and all files contained in this folder are used by all platforms.
 Changing these files will affect other platforms' projects.

+## FFMPEG

+The last thing needed is an ffmpeg build for iOS. (ffmpeg kit)[https://github.com/tanersener/ffmpeg-kit] is a handy repo for building ffmpeg on different platforms.

+* Clone the repo
+* Access the repo from the command line
+* Run the command `./ios.sh --enable-ios-videotoolbox`
+* The output of the build will be `ffmpeg-kit/prebuilt/bundle-apple-universal-ios/ffmpeg` (this directory will be called **FFKIT_IOS_BUILD** in this guide)

 ## Build Settings
 * Access the **target** build settings
     * Click the `vol_unity_lib_ios` project in project navigator